polyverse/ropoly/README.md

 ### /api/v1/fingerprints/{fingerprint}[?overwrite=true]
 Return the contents of the fingerprint with the given name.
-Post fingerprint file to add fingerprint with the given name.
+Post fingerprint file as "fingerprint" to add fingerprint with the given name.
 Fails if fingerprint with given name already exists, unless _overwrite_ is set to true, in which case it will overwrite the old fingerprint.

 ### /api/v1/fingerprints/{fingerprint}/compare?second=_fingerprint
 Compares the first given fingerprint to the one provided in _second_.